-and supports the beloved diverse community at UCBA; we also recognize the need for inclusive excellence as part of this community.
-We advocate for the academic, cultural, educational, and social needs of diverse student populations while encouraging respect and appreciation of all cultures.
-Activities and support services offered by Multicultural Affairs are designed to aid in the success and encourage the involvement of UCBA students in campus life.
-These include consulting with individual students and providing information and action plans for UCBA and transitioning students, as well as implementing cultural and educational programs and activities throughout the year, including the PATHS series and Genesis program.
-MCA serves as a crucial bridge to resources at Clifton such as the African-American Cultural Resource Center, the office of Ethnic Programs and Services, the LGBTO+ Center, Women Helping Women, and the Women's Center, among others.
-The Office of Multicultural Affairs also advises Sister Circle and the Men of Color Collaborative and provides support for LGBTQ+ students through the LGBTQ+ Alliance.
-The Inclusive Impact Series is a workshop series designed to help participants learn more about leaning into difficult conversations while equipping students with skills that will empower them as global citizens.
-Students are welcome to drop by our office anytime, email, or call for an appointment.
-For more information. resources, and activities, visit the Multicultural Affairs website at ucblueash.edu/mca.
+Celebrate Culture - Embrace Community Multicultural Affairs recognizes and supports the racial and cultural diversity that exists on UCBA's campus.
+Specifically this office addresses the academic, cultural, educational, and social needs of diverse student populations and encourages respect and appreciation for all cultures.

+Activities and support services offered by Multicultural Affairs are designed to aid in the success and enrich the campus experiences of UCBA students.
+These include consulting with individual students and providing information and referrals for UCBA and transitioning students as well as implementing cultural and educational programs and activities throughout the year.
+In addition to planning cultural and diversity education programs and events, MCA advises Sister Circle and the Men of Color Collaborative.
+MCA actively works in cooperation with the college community to foster an understanding and appreciation of diversity through the Culture in the Classroom Project, a workshop series designed to help participants learn more about leading difficult conversations and help increase knowledge of university resources.
+Students are welcome to stop in or call for an appointment.
+For additional information, resources and planned activities, visit the Multicultural Affairs office website at ucblueash.edu/mca.